-Blastocyst Culture in IVF
+Blastocyst Embryo Transfer in IVF

 Blastocyst Culturing In natural conception, fertilization of the egg occurs in the fallopian tube.
 The initial cell divisions of the fertilized egg also take place there and result in an embryo of 4 to 8 cells.
 As the newly-formed embryo continues to develop, it moves toward the uterine cavity where additional cell divisions result in formation of the “blastocyst”, an embryonic stage characterized by up to 150 cells and having the appearance of a hollow ball.
 When the embryo reaches the "blastocyst" stage, it is ready to implant.